jessepav/lacygoill-wiki-backup/vim/debug.md

 Yes, all of them.

-You can use the metacharacters listed in `:h file-pattern`.
+You can use the metacharacters listed in `:help file-pattern`.

 ##
 ## What does `*` match in the pattern passed as an argument to